< Back

 Miracle of St Peter Martyr.
 Wood, 37 x 35.

 The Dominican saint miraculously halts a runaway horse during a sermon in a piazza.
-Part of a predella that also included panels at Berlin, Hew Haven (Yale University) and Pozna?.
+Part of a predella that also included panels at Berlin, Hew Haven (Yale University), Poznan (National Gallery) and a private collection (sold at the Paris auction house Artcurial in March 2022).
 Bequeathed to the museum in 1905 with the collection of Emile Peyne.
 Scratched and worn.

 Parma.
 Museo Nazionale.